WSU-kduncan/ceg3120-cicd-JamesBennett5027/README-CD.md

 2.  to make a tag run the command git "tag -a 'tag name'" then nano will open up and ask you to write a tag message
 3.  to push a tag to a git hub repo run the command "git push origin tag 'tagname'"
 ### Workflow

+upon a new tag being pushed to a repo the workflow preforms the job named "docker" preforming the step checkout which makes it so the ubuntu runer can exacute code on the repo then runs docker meta which generates docker metadata in this case docker tags then it logs into docekr hub then it builds the container and pushes it to dockerhub